 The man accused in Phoenix’s “Canal Killer” case may have his ancestors to blame for his 2015 arrest.
 Records show forensic genealogy was key in leading police to Bryan Patrick Miller, a man now facing a death-penalty trial in the early 1990s slayings of Angela Brosso and Melanie Bernas.
 Using a method with little precedent in the world of […]

 Local police jurisdictions have increasingly been creating their own DNA databases, which exist outside of federal regulation.
 Our guest Frederick Harran is the director of public safety of the Bensalem Police Department in Pennsylvania, and his department began creating a DNA database in 2010.
 Also joining us is Stephen Mercer, chief attorney for the Forensics Division of the Maryland Office of the […]

 The practice of “familial searching” is causing a conflict between solving crimes and protecting privacy.
 Police can now take DNA from a crime scene and compare it to millions of DNA samples in a government database.
-If there is even a partial match, that could lead to the criminal by way of his or her […]
+If there is even a partial match, that could lead to the criminal by way of his or […]